caithmac/upsc-digitalgarden/src/site/notes/UPSC/Aristotle.md

 >[!cite] Each man is an end in itself.
 No one ought to be treat other person as a means to an end.
 >~ Immanuel Kant

+>[!cite] What is, should not determine what ought to be rather it should be vice-versa.

 >[!bug] Conclusion
 >- His justification should not be taken as philosophical view but it was out of necessities of time; he was setting the ground for emancipation of slaves.